harveybc/feature-extractor/README.md

         nvidia-smi
         pytest
         ```
-After finding the correct CUDA Version for your device in the output of the previous command, please download and install cuDNN for your EXACT CUDA Version from:
+- After finding the correct **CUDA Version** for your device in the output of the previous command, please download and install cuDNN for your EXACT CUDA Version from:
 [CUDA Toolkit Archive](https://developer.nvidia.com/cuda-toolkit-archive)

-Finally, install tensorflow-gpu and keras-gpu (Need to have Anaconda installed, and if possible within an enviroment):
+- Go to [TensorFlow, CUDA and cuDNN Compatibility](https://punndeeplearningblog.com/development/tensorflow-cuda-cudnn-compatibility/) and search for the following for your current **CUDA Version**:
+    -The **Python Version**
+    -The **CUDNN Version**

+- Search, download and install the correct **CuDNN Version** from the [CuDNN Archive](https://developer.nvidia.com/cudnn-archive)

+- (Optionally) Update to the required **Python Version** for your **CUDA Version** in your conda environment:

     ```bash
+    conda install python=<REQUIRED_PYTHON_VERSION>
+    ```

+- Uninstall the default tensorflow and keras versions:

+    ```bash
+    pip uninstall tensorflow keras
+    ```

+- Install tensorflow-gpu and keras-gpu (Need to have Anaconda installed, and if possible within an enviroment):

+    ```bash
     conda install -c anaconda tensorflow-gpu cudatoolkit==<YOUR_CUDA_VERSION_HERE>
     conda install -c anaconda keras-gpu cudatoolkit==<YOUR_CUDA_VERSION_HERE>
     ```

-To test if keras is using the GPU:
+-To test if keras is using the GPU:

     ```bash
     python